learn-co-curriculum/dsc-gradient-descent-in-3d/README.md

 You will be able to:

-* Understand how the process of gradient descent when altering both y-intercept and slope variables
-* Understand what it means to take a partial derivative
+* Define a partial derivative
-* Understand the rule for taking partial derivatives
+* Interpret visual representations of gradient descent in more than two dimensions

 ## Review gradient descent in two dimensions